rachiki/Finding-A-Great-ML-Job/Code and Projects/Google Research - Identify Contrails in Satellite Images/README.md

 The results were evaluated by comparing pixel predictions on a hidden test set, with the predictions of the uploaded model.
 The ensemble of ML models I submitted scored 0.685, securing place 73 out of 954.
 The winner scored 0.724.
 The top 6 teams were awarded a total of $50,000 in prize money.

 Due to the substantial size of the original dataset (450 GB) and the models I submitted (around 7 GB), I have uploaded the code segments on Kaggle.
 There, you can not only inspect the code but also run it without downloading all of this data.
 I also linked all relevant resources like the paper preprint and RGB recipes for satellite images.
-This is why this folder only contains the README
+This is why this folder only contains the README.

 # Project Timeline and Competition Details.
 The competition spanned 3 months, but I joined during the final week, necessitating a sharp focus on efficiently utilizing my time.